MicrosoftDocs/learn/learn-pr/azure/azure-spatial-anchors-tutorials/includes/9-exercise-azure-spatial-anchors-for-android-and-ios.md

 ![Run device dropdown](../media/asa-05-section-3-step-1-4.png)

 >[!Note]
->If your device does not appear in the Run Device dropdown, you might need to press the Refresh button next to the dropdown.
+>If your device doesn't appear in the Run Device dropdown, you might need to press the Refresh button next to the dropdown.

 5. In the Build Settings window, click the **Build And Run** button to open the Build Android window.